 Need more help to decide whether or not to forgo the winter lawn?
 First, see the Top Ten Reasons Not to Overseed with Winter Rye.
 If you decide you still want to overseed, keep it as efficient as you can with the timing, watering, and limiting the areas.

 Avoid wildflower or ‘meadow’ mixes from other parts of the country or world.
 For example, African Daisies are… well, from Africa.
 Look for quality, locally grown, or collected seed that includes beauties such as Mexican Gold Poppies, Arizona Lupines and Desert Bluebells.
-The Native Seed Company out of Tucson provides high quality, locally collected native seeds.
+The Native Seed Company out of Tucson provides high-quality, locally collected native seeds.
 Seeds are not available for online ordering but can be found at most local nurseries or specialty plant sales.
+However, you can also order them through Native Seeds/SEARCH online.